Force5vey/ColorPaletteBuilder/Documentation/DesignDoc.md

   - Handles application launch and theme setting.
 - **MainWindow.xaml.cs**:
   - Manages the main window, including event handlers and methods for file operations, color management, and UI updates.
+  - Includes methods to filter and sort color entries, handle clipboard operations, and manage the state of the color palette.
 - **SettingsWindow.xaml.cs**:
   - Handles the settings window initialization and user interactions.
+  - Manages window size constraints and settings saving.
 - **FileService.cs**:
   - Provides methods for saving and loading color palettes in JSON format.
 - **ColorConverter.cs**, **DarkerHexConverter.cs**, **HexToBrushConverter.cs**:
   - Provide utility methods for color conversion and handling.
+- **BackupService.cs**:
+  - Handles backup functionality, including methods to save and load backups of the color palette.
+- **ColorSelectorProcessor.cs**:
+  - Manages color selection processing, including loading and converting images for use in the application.

 ## 7. Development and Contribution